• Home

 • Add the oats and sunflower seeds to baking sheet and toast for about 8 minutes, stirring every 4 minutes, or just until oats start to brown.
 Add the toasted oats and seeds to the bowl with the nuts and coconut.
 Add the Rice Krispies.

-• Raise the oven temperature to 450 degrees F and line a 9x13 inch METAL pan with nonstick foil.
+• Line a 9x13 inch metal pan with parchment paper or nonstick foil.

 Notes